 Meeting our Nation’s critical national security and emergency preparedness (NS/EP) challenges demands attention to many issues.
 Among these, none could be more important than the availability and reliability of telecommunication services.
 The President’s National Security Telecommunications Advisory Committee (NSTAC) mission is to provide the U.S. Government the best possible industry advice in these areas.

-For over 30 years, the NSTAC has brought together up to 30 industry chief executives from major telecommunications companies, network service providers, information technology, finance, and aerospace companies.
-These industry leaders provide the President with collaborative advice and expertise, as well as robust reviews and recommendations.
-The NSTAC’s goal is to develop recommendations to the President to assure vital telecommunications links through any event or crisis, and to help the U.S. Government maintain a reliable, secure, and resilient national communications posture.
+For over 40 years, the NSTAC has been a model for public-private collaboration by bringing together up to 30 senior executives from industry who represent major telecommunications, network service provider, information technology, finance, and aerospace companies.
+These industry leaders provide the president with industry-based, collaborative advice and expertise, as well as robust reviews and recommendations.
+The NSTAC’s goal is to develop recommendations to the president to assure vital telecommunications links remain viable through any event or crisis, and to help the U.S. government maintain a reliable, secure, and resilient national communications posture.

 Mission and Key Themes